ADC Leadership Crisis: Supreme Court Takes Decision in David Mark's Appeal

 Source: Twitter

-The appeal, which was filed by embattled ADC national chairman and former Senate president, David Mark, was marked SC/CV/180/2026.
-The suit was against the March 12 ruling of the Court of Appeal, which dismissed his appeal against the ruling of Justice Emeka Nwite of the Federal High Court in Abuja on September 4, 2025.
+The appeal, filed by embattled ADC national chairman and former Senate president, David Mark, was marked SC/CV/180/2026.
+It challenged the March 12 ruling of the Court of Appeal, which dismissed his appeal against the ruling of Justice Emeka Nwite of the Federal High Court in Abuja on September 4, 2025.

-The ruling declined to grant some injunctive relief, which were contained in an injunctive relief that were contained in an ex parte application that was filed by the factional national chairman of the ADC, Nafiu Bala Gombe.
+The ruling declined to grant some injunctive reliefs which were contained in an ex parte application that was filed by the factional national chairman of the ADC, Nafiu Bala Gombe.

 Read also